 Spokane Indians Minor League Baseball

-Baseball fans can cheer on the local team at Avista Stadium.
-A minor league affiliate of the Texas Rangers, the Spokane Indians play games during the summer months – and the schedule features fun family promotions, too.
+Baseball fans looking for Fun Things To Do Spokane can cheer on the local team at Avista Stadium.
+A minor league affiliate of the Texas Rangers, the Spokane Indians Baseball Team plays games during the summer months – and the schedule features fun family promotions, too.

 Hiking Near Spokane, WA